-Karen – Of a Certain Age – reminded me with her fantastic post, that your bra is your foundation, and clothing will only look great, if the foundations work for you (you don’t build a house on dodgy foundations, don’t wear clothes over dodgy undergarments).
+What you wear under your clothing is as important as what wonderful outfit you put together.
+Your undergarments – bras and briefs are your foundations, and clothing will only look great if the foundations work for you (you don’t build a house on dodgy foundations, don’t wear clothes over dodgy undergarments).

 The correctly fitting and supportive bra will make you look lighter and give you a more youthful appearance.